DevJSter/StealthPass-Docs/Readme.md

 ### Protocol Architecture and User Flow

-StealthPass's architecture leverages the combined power of Avax Fuji Blockchain, Inco's encrypted storage, and Hyperlane's cross-chain messaging to create a seamless event ticketing experience.
+StealthPass's architecture leverages the combined power of EDU Chain Blockchain, Inco's encrypted storage, and Hyperlane's cross-chain messaging to create a seamless event ticketing experience.
 The protocol's user flow ensures a smooth interaction for organizers and attendees, from ticket purchases to verifications:

 1. **User Registration**: Users can connect wallets using Privy or generate local wallets for anonymous interactions.
-2. **Ticket Storage**: Credentials, such as NFTs and USDC, are securely stored on Avax Fuji Blockchain.
+2. **Ticket Storage**: Credentials, such as NFTs and USDC, are securely stored on EDU Chain Blockchain.
 Encrypted ticket data is offloaded to Inco, functioning as an IPFS-like storage but with enhanced privacy features.
 3. **Verification Process**: During verification, the organizer uses re-encryption calls via the Inco gateway to validate encrypted credentials.
 This ensures privacy while enabling seamless event access.
-4. **Composable Computations**: Avax Fuji Blockchain enables advanced computations with encrypted data, allowing features like lotteries, identity management, and future data retrieval without exposing sensitive information.
+4. **Composable Computations**: EDU Chain Blockchain enables advanced computations with encrypted data, allowing features like lotteries, identity management

----

-### Key Components

-#### 1. **OriginEventContract**
-Handles ticket purchases and communication with Inco and Hyperlane.
-- **Features**:
-  - User registration and USDC payment handling.
-  - Encrypted data storage and QR code generation.
-  - Cross-chain message dispatch to Inco.

-#### 2. **IncoEventContract**
-Manages encrypted ticket verification and raffle operations.
-- **Features**:
-  - Deterministic key generation for token management.
-  - Secure re-encryption for ticket validation.
-  - Encrypted random number generation for raffles.

-### Data Structures
-- **Mappings**:
-  - `tokenKeyToEaddressToAmount`: Maps token keys to encrypted addresses and ticket amounts.
-  - `requestIdToStruct`: Tracks origin chain and event contract details for callback handling.

-- **Events**:
-  - `TokenProcessed`: Emitted when a ticket purchase is completed.
-  - `TokenPurchased`: Emitted when a user buys a ticket.

----

-## Technical Details

-### Cross-Chain Messaging
-- **Hyperlane SDK**:
-  - Facilitates communication between Avax Fuji and Inco L1.
-  - Handles encrypted data transfer securely.

-### FHE Integration
-- **fhevmjs SDK**:
-  - Generates public-private key pairs for ticket holding.
-  - Encrypts public keys for storage.

-- **TFHE Library**:
-  - Performs re-encryption for ticket validation.
-  - Supports composable cryptographic operations.

-### QR Code Verification
-1. QR code contains:
-   - Encrypted ticket data.
-   - Signature for validation.

-2. Organizer verifies:
-   - eAddress using re-encryption.
-   - User’s signed message against the QR code data.

----

-## Example Use Cases

-### 1. **Anonymous Event Participation**
-- Users can attend events without revealing personal information.
-- Participate in lotteries and receive rewards using encrypted identities.

-### 2. **Seamless Web2 Integration**
-- Users interact using familiar Web2 interfaces while enjoying Web3 benefits like privacy and transparency.

-### 3. **Raffles and Lotteries**
-- Event organizers can randomly select winners using encrypted ticket data.

----

-## Future Enhancements

-1. **Enhanced Interoperability**:
-   - Support for additional blockchains and cross-chain messaging protocols.

-2. **Anonymous Communication**:
-   - Enable attendees to communicate anonymously within events using eAddresses.

-3. **Dynamic Pricing Models**:
-   - Allow ticket prices to adjust based on demand or time.

-4. **Integration with dApps**:
-   - Collaborate with DeFi and NFT platforms for ticket resales and rewards.

-## Conclusion

-StealthPass redefines event ticketing with cutting-edge cryptography and blockchain technology.
-By leveraging FHE, Hyperlane, and AA wallets, it creates a user-friendly platform that prioritizes privacy, security, and composability.
-Whether for anonymous users, Web2 adopters, or seasoned Web3 enthusiasts, StealthPass ensures a seamless and secure ticketing experience.